reactjs/react.dev/src/content/reference/react-dom/flushSync.md

 <AddedInVersion version="16" />

-[//]: # (According to the linked answer from Dan Abramov, this was supposed to be released during v16, but is only officially documented in v18.0.0 --> https://github.com/facebook/react/issues/11527#issuecomment-360199710)
+{/* According to the linked answer from Dan Abramov, this was supposed to be released during v16, but is only officially documented in v18.0.0 --> https://github.com/facebook/react/issues/11527#issuecomment-360199710 */}

 <Pitfall>